Droop quota: Example in STV

 Hamilton is elected, so his excess votes are redistributed.
-Thanks to Hamilton's support, Jefferson receives 29 votes to Burr's 20 and is elected.
+Thanks to Hamilton's support, Jefferson receives 30 votes to Burr's 20 and is elected.

-If it happens that candidates are tied, generally ties are broken by looking at who had more first preference votes, or taking the limit of the results as the quota approaches the Droop quota, or some random method such as a coin toss.
+If all of Hamilton's supporters had instead backed Burr, the election for the last seat would have been tied, requiring a tiebreaker.
+Generally, ties are broken by electing the candidate who had the most first preference votes, or taking the limit of the results as the quota approaches the exact Droop quota.

-Variety of Droop quotas
+Varieties

-Legislators and political observers show variation about what they mean when they use the term Droop quota.
+The term Droop quota is frequently defined or understood in a variety of ways that can cause confusion as to what value legislators and political observers are referring.
 At least six different versions appear in various legal codes or definitions of the quota, all varying by one vote.
-The ERS handbook on STV has advised against such variants since at least 1976, as they can cause problems with proportionality in small elections.
-In addition, it means that vote totals cannot be summarized into percentages, because the winning candidate may depend on the choice of unit or total number of ballots (not just their distribution across candidates).
+The Electoral Reform Society handbook on STV has advised against such variants since at least 1976, as they can cause problems with proportionality in small elections.
+In addition, it means that vote totals cannot be summarized into percentages because the winning candidate may depend on the choice of unit or total number of ballots (not just their distribution across candidates).
 Common variants of the Droop quota include: